piano-man/piano-man.github.io/projects.md

     Built using RASPBERRY PI, ARDUINO, PYTHON, FLASK and MISCELLANEOUS SENSORS.

+- **[Decentralised Patient Centric E-Health Record Management System using Blockchain and IPFS]()** - A Blockchain based decentralised medical record management which uses principles of cryptography and decentralisation to give patients complete control over their e-Health Records and prevents privacy violations.

+The github repository for this particular project is still private as the research paper based on this is in the process of getting published.
+As soon as this is done, all the code will be made public.

+    Built using Ethereum, Web3 js, Node js, React js, Solidity and IPFS.

 - **[Collaborator](https://github.com/zombiesingh/Collaborator)** - A collaboration software allowing band members to maintain common playlists and synchronize their practice sessions.

     Built using Node js, socket io and Youtube API with a simple jquery frontend.